 - Expedite the rehabilitation of common knee injuries, knee osteoarthritis, and knee surgery

-Although our braces are similar in size and shape to other rigid shell knee braces, no other brace on the market contains such a powerful and versatile bionic hinge.
+Although our braces are similar in size and shape to other rigid shell knee braces, no other brace on the market contains such a powerful and versatile patented knee extension assist.

 To help achieve best results, Spring Loaded’s knee braces can be customized to meet the specific demands of different activities.
 The maximum level of force output can be fully adjusted by the user or clinician, and the shape of the force-response curve can be customized during manufacturing.
 Learn more on our product specification sheet.